 Your Midwest Sonic Drill Providers

-As the only company licensed in Missouri, Arkansas, Illinois, Nebraska, Iowa, Kentucky or Kansas with a sonic drilling rig, we are your source for sonic drilling and sampling in the Midwest.
+As the only company in Missouri, Arkansas, Illinois, Nebraska, Iowa, Kentucky or Kansas with a sonic drilling rig, we are your source for sonic drilling and sampling in the Midwest.
 Our team is highly skilled, organized and professional.

 “Sonic is the sleek multi-tool you can use for any site,” said Lowry.
 “It’s the answer to all of your drilling needs at a comparable cost.”